nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ## Upcoming Changes

 ### [Breaking Change] Tokens to Become Mandatory

-Whenever using command line tools like nuxeoctl, Nuxeo CLI, Maven, the REST API to trigger Nuxeo Studio releases, Nuxeo Online Services will request a token instead of your password in order to authenticate.
+Whenever using command line tools like `nuxeoctl`, Nuxeo CLI, Maven, the REST API to trigger Nuxeo Studio releases, Nuxeo Online Services will request a token instead of your password in order to authenticate.

 In order to prevent any issue, we strongly recommend you to do the switch as soon as possible: see our [token management]({{page page='token-management'}}) documentation for details on how to create and apply your token.

-### Custom icons support
+### Custom Icons Support

 In Studio Designer, a new option will let you upload a custom SVG icon for your buttons and drawer menu entries.

 ### More Upcoming Changes